VincentPater/ESP32_DSMR_MQTT/README.md

 In this fork, I've reused some parts of the original code and I have adjusted or rewritten others.
 - For the serial communication, I've written a class to handle incomming Serial data.
 This simplifies the main script.
 - For CRC checking, I've made a combination of the [CRC Library by jpralves](https://github.com/jpralves/crc16/tree/master) and a [Python script on Tweakers by Kristofferson](https://gathering.tweakers.net/forum/list_messages/2250716)

-At this point in time, I have yet to:
-- Read the desired data from the telegram into the MQTT topics
+- New function to read the desired data from the telegram into the MQTT topics
 - Implement various timing for sending updates to the MQTT broker (1 sec. for power consumption/production and 1 min. for the meter values).

+_Note: Although my `landis+Gyr E350 - E0046` says its (D)SMR 5.0 and it does send a telegram every second, the data in the message (except for timestamp and CRC) only update every 10 seconds.
+I'll have to contact Liander about this..._

+Still to-do:
+- Code Cleanup
+- More robust Topic selection.
+If used types the wrong topic-code, ESP will panic and crash when parsing telegram

 ## Setup
 This setup requires: